-the DFV doctrine to factual domains that participants had not anticipated.
+segments of the market.
+180 Which (if any) of these trends is at play here has at least four important implications for how we think about the Citibank opinion, and the direction that contract law is taking.
+First, it is suggestive of the extent to which Judge Furman's decision surprised the markets, extending the DFV doctrine to factual domains that participants had not anticipated.
 Second, it sheds light on whether syndicated lending communities were disposed to adapt to Citibank or mobilized instead to escape it with Revlon blockers.
 Third, for those who mobilized, it tells us something about their size, industry, profitability, and capital structures.
 Finally, we can learn something about whether markets rewarded-or at least did not heavily punish-efforts to contract around the opinion.
 Each of these inquiries lends itself to investigation with empirical data about contracting practices.

-To address these questions, this section makes use of EDGAR, the vast database supported by the Securities and Exchange Commission.
-EDGAR contains the lion's share of publicly filed documents made by SEC-reporting companies (a population that includes all companies whose securities trade in public US markets).
+To address these questions, this part makes use of ED-GAR, the vast database supported by the Securities and Exchange Commission.181 EDGAR contains the lion's share of publicly filed documents made by SEC-reporting companies (a population that includes all companies whose securities trade in public US markets).
 Within EDGAR, Revlon blockers are typically found in unscheduled periodic findings detailing material changes or contracts (usually within Form 8-K filings).
-However, issuers may sometimes disclose the content of a blocker in other contexts as well, such as a quarterly filing (10Q), an annual filing (10K), or a proxy solicitation (14A).
+However, issuers may sometimes disclose the content of a blocker in other contexts as well, such as a quarterly filing (10-Q), an annual filing (10-K), or a proxy solicitation (14A).
 In order to avoid excluding any such filing, I accessed the "full text" search tool on EDGAR, which gives twenty years' worth of filings and permits users to input a Boolean search for phrases and words.
-As a first state of the process, I constructed a deliberately broad search meant to capture any document (regardless of filing type) that conceivably contained language related to a Revlon blocker.
-This search-covering January 1, 2020, through July 31, 2021-yielded nearly 1200 candidate documents, from which I and a research assistant manually checked the text of the document to determine whether it was, in fact, a Revlon Blocker.
+As a first stage of the process, I constructed a deliberately broad search meant to capture any document (regardless of filing type) that conceivably contained language related to a Revlon blocker.
+182 This search-covering January 1, 2020, through July 31, 2021-yielded nearly 1,200 candidate docu-